wilburforce83/images-to-pdf/README.md

 # images-to-pdf
-A programmatic nodejs app to convery a folder of images into a PDF
+A programmatic nodejs app to convert a folder of images into a PDF